 Always ahead of their time, past Solar Decathlon teams have consistently integrated water use and reuse strategies into their designs, even though no points were awarded for this effort.
-Now, the U.S. Department of Energy Solar Decathlon 2017 is rewarding smart water solutions for the first time.
+In 2017, the U.S. Department of Energy Solar Decathlon rewarded smart water solutions for the first time.

-This new contest is important not only because water is a precious resource, but also because water and energy are inextricably linked—it takes water to make the energy we use, and it takes energy to treat and deliver the clean water we require.
-A jury of industry professionals will evaluate each team's approach to water conservation, use, and reuse based on the following criteria.
+This new contest was important not only because water is a precious resource, but also because water and energy are inextricably linked—it takes water to make the energy we use, and it takes energy to treat and deliver the clean water we require.
+A jury of industry professionals evaluated each team's approach to water conservation, use, and reuse based on the following criteria.

 - To what extent is the competition prototype house expected to use less water than a comparable code-built house?